 A conviction for driving under the influence – DUI – can dramatically and very negatively change your life.
-If you are charged with DUI in or near the Las Vegas area, you must be advised and represented by a Las Vegas DUI attorney, and you must contact that attorney at once.
+If you are charged with DUI in or near the Las Vegas area, you must be advised and represented by a Nevada attorney helping clients with DUI, and you must contact that attorney at once.

 You’re about to learn who may be arrested and charged with DUI in Nevada, when, where, and why.
 You may be surprised.
 In a DUI prosecution in the State of Nevada, in order to convict a defendant, the prosecution must prove these two allegations:

 - The defendant was operating a motorized vehicle.

 - The defendant could not operate that vehicle safely because he or she was intoxicated by alcohol or drugs (or both).